eldipa/book-of-gehn/posts/design/red-blue-arch/2020-09-09-Reds-and-Blues-Architecture.md

    often queued
  - errors: well, that, errors, like drops.

-There are two categories of resources which differ in the definition of *utilization*:
+There are two categories of resources that differ in the definition of *utilization*:

  - IO resources, like network, disk: the utilization is the amount of